 An employee will be permitted to carry unused vacation and personal days up to a maximum of five (5) weeks.
+Part-time employees receiving leave under the PLAWA will be paid out any accumulated leave held at the end of each applicable calendar year.
 The Department Head or their designee may refuse to approve a paid time off request if they find the time period requested to be inappropriate.
 An employee who resigns, with or without notice, or is terminated for any reason, will receive all earned, but unpaid time off.